 By sending a product to Backfire LLC, you agree to the following terms: (1) You release Backfire LLC and its employees, owners, members, and representatives from defamation and/or libel claims for any good-faith statement made by the company or its representatives as it mentions or talks about your product, service or company.
-(2) You understand and agree that Backfire LLC will become the new owner of the product and the product will not be returned to you.
+(2) You understand and agree that Backfire LLC will become the new owner of the item(s) you send us, and it will not be returned to you.

 Rules for Sending In Products

-- We never send back products that are sent to Backfire, because (1) It increases liability for us, (2) As a practical matter I can’t go to the post office to mail four things each day, (3) The product provides a tiny compensation to us for hopefully mentioning your product, and (3) Keeping the product means we may mention it in future videos for free if we like the product.
+- We never send back products that are sent to Backfire, because (1) It increases liability for us, (2) As a practical matter I can’t go to the post office to mail four things each day, (3) We often intentionally damage products in order to provide a review on the durability of the product, and (4) Keeping the product means we can mention it in future videos for free if we like the product.